pjdubya/nina-ppba-dew-check/README.md

 ### Hardware

-- Pegasus Powerbox Advance Gen2 (must also install related software Unity Platform and TheSkyX Plugin; see https://pegasusastro.com/products/pocket-powerbox-advance-gen2)
+- Pegasus Powerbox Advance Gen2 (must also install related software Unity Platform and TheSkyX Plugin; see [Pegasus Astro Website](https://pegasusastro.com/products/pocket-powerbox-advance-gen2))
 - Astrophotography camera that contains a dew heater such as the ZWO ASI 2600MC Pro

 ### Software
 - NINA
- - Install NINA v3 if you haven't already (see https://nighttime-imaging.eu)
+  - Install NINA v3 if you haven't already (see [NINA Website](https://nighttime-imaging.eu))
   - In NINA's Plug-in system, install the Sequencer Plug-in (requires NINA v3 for the features used here)
 - Python 3
   - Install Python 3 and ensure the python executable is in your path.
 The simplest method is to install via the Microsoft App Store as it automatically updates the path.

 ## Installation